Towards Pervasive Distributed Agentic Generative AI -- A State of The Art: Discussion

-\paragraph{Memory Limitation} The external nature of the memory module in current agent architectures also presents a significant limitation.
+\paragraph{Memory Limitation} The external nature of the Memory module in current agent architectures also presents a significant limitation.
 As agents interact with their environment, their experiences must be stored externally and then selectively reintroduced into the LLM's context window.
 The limited size of this context window poses a constraint, particularly for agents requiring numerous interactions to achieve a goal, potentially leading to the loss of crucial information if earlier interactions are simplified or overly summarized, as discussed in Sections~\ref{sec:memory} and~\ref{sec:memoryperv}.
 To overcome this, researchers are exploring strategies to find better summarization methods, or to expand the context window, as seen with the 1 Million context window Qwen's Qwen2.5-Turbo~\cite{yang2025qwen2} and Google's Gemini 2.5 Pro.
-Another promising direction involves the direct integration of memory modules within the models themselves, such as the approach proposed by Google researchers in~\cite{behrouz2024titans}.
+Another promising direction involves the direct integration of memory modules within the models themselves.
+For instance, in~\cite{behrouz2024titans}, the Google researchers propose a novel architecture incorporating a neural long-term memory module.
+This module learns to memorize historical context at test time, demonstrating superior effectiveness over both Transformers and recent linear recurrent models, particularly in long context scenarios.
+Research should therefore concentrate on optimizing these on-device neural memory techniques and developing advanced context summarization algorithms that can maintain an effective agent execution trajectory without rapidly consuming the available context window.

+\paragraph{Energetic Issue} The Energetic issue is particularly significant when we are facing with agents that have to use frequently LLMs for reasoning, planning, action, and memory management tasks.
+This challenge must be addressed especially in pervasive environments, where there is a wide heterogeneity of devices, from large cloud high resources computing servers to smartphones that have limited energy resources.
+As discussed in Section~\ref{sec:deploym}, an LLM has a very high energy cost per billion parameters, which leads to rapid battery drain on edge devices and high electricity consumption when used on fog or cloud servers.
+The research challenge is how to achieve autonomous function while minimizing the energy cost of the continuous perceive-plan-act loop.

+To mitigate this, future research must focus on optimizing both the core inference process and the agent's decision cycle.
+Techniques that reduce computation for every inference step are vital: this includes optimizing internal structures through methods like KV cache compression and swapping to avoid expensive recomputations~\cite{yin2024llm}, and adopting optimized LLM sharding strategies coupled with hardware techniques like power capping to improve energy per task~\cite{samsi2023words}.
+Furthermore, research must target the agent's decision-making process itself.
+This involves developing dynamic early-exiting inference frameworks like GREEN-CODE~\cite{ilager2025green}, which use reinforcement learning to terminate inference when sufficient confidence is obtained, achieving substantial energy reductions.
+Another key direction is implementing event-triggered planning architectures that use low-power sensors to detect semantic events and only activate the high-power LLM reasoning engine when a proactive, high-value action is necessary.
+This prevents continuous, costly reasoning for trivial or irrelevant environmental changes.